 Birds were the only wildlife encountered (seen, heard, and/or flying over the site) during the field survey conducted on March 18, 2022, and all were species typical of urban areas: Anna's hummingbird (Calypte anna); American crow (Corvus brachyrhynchos); house finch (Haemorhous mexicanus); dark-eyed junco (Junco hyemalis); bushtit (Psaltriparus minimus); black phoebe (Sayornis nigricans); and yellow-rumped warbler (Setophaga coronata).
+No records of birds in or immediately adjacent to the park are recorded in the California Natural Diversity Database (CNDDB).
+Over the last 10 years, citizen scientists and professional scientists on staff at the Natural History Museum have reported over 90 native bird species (and several non-native species) flying over, foraging, or otherwise detected in and around Hancock Park.

-No amphibians, reptiles, mammals, or indication of site use by wildlife (burrows, tracks, scat, etc.) were found.
-Common urban wildlife expected to occur includes eastern fox squirrel (Sciurus niger), mice, rats, and lizards.
+No amphibians, reptiles, mammals, or indication of site use by wildlife (burrows, tracks, scat, etc.) were found during the March 18 field survey.
+Common urban wildlife expected to occur includes eastern fox squirrel (Sciurus niger), desert cottontail rabbit (Sylvilagus audobonii), mice, rats, and lizards.
 It is assumed that the hydrocarbon content in Oil Creek is too high for wildlife use; no wildlife was seen in or near this drainage.
 Table 5.3-2 lists the bird species observed by SWCA at the project site (2022).